beejjorgensen/bgc/src/bgc_part_3490_atomics.md

 Wait---how can something be _sometimes_ lock-free?
 This just means the answer isn't known at compile-time, but could later be known at runtime.
-Maybe the answer varies depending on whether or not you're running this code on Genuine Intel or AMD, or something like that[^I just pulled that example out of nowhere.
+Maybe the answer varies depending on whether or not you're running this code on Genuine Intel or AMD, or something like that^[I just pulled that example out of nowhere.
 Maybe it doesn't matter on Intel/AMD, but it could matter somewhere, dangit!].